anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 Why is Quiver making errors in some region?
 -------------------------------------------
 The most likely cause for *true* errors made by Quiver is that the coverage in the region was low.
-If you only have 5x coverage over a 1000-base region, you would expect 10 errors in that region.
+If there is 5x coverage over a 1000-base region, then 10 errors in that region can be expected.

 It is important to understand that the effective coverage available to Quiver is not the full coverage apparent in plots---Quiver and